-- Integration of Education for Sustainability into all UCA courses
+- Integration of Education for Sustainability into UCA courses

 - Research and knowledge transfer activities related to sustainability has been completed by The Centre for Sustainable Design® since 1995

-- Commitment to improving environmental performance e.g. 44% reduction in carbon emissions between 2017/18 and 2005 baseline
+- Commitment to improving environmental performance e.g. our commitment to reach Net Zero carbon emissions form energy by 2030

 - Integration of sustainability into procurement policy and guidelines